libbyshoop/runestone/source/arlib/documentation.rst

 Some functions
 ---------------
-There are a set of functions that can be useful to you when you write your code to make drone do certain movements.
+There are a set of functions that can be useful to you when you write your program to fly the drone.
 This can be found in libardrone.

 takeoff(): This allows the drone to take off.
 This function gets the drone off the ground.
-In order to let it balance itself, you should give at least 5 seconds by using the sleep function.
+In order to let it balance itself, you should give at least 5 seconds by importing time and using the sleep function.

 sleep(): This suspends execution for a given number of seconds.
 In order to give a more precise sleep time, you can use floating point number.